 For someone who considered real pilsener of Bohemia the lit beer of all time, that’s warm praise.
 (No puns intended).

 Michelob wanted acceptance by the “bon ton” and largely succeeded, given the share of the super-premium market it gained by the 1980s.

 Part II follows.

-*In the 1930s, and until the 1990s, Anheuser-Busch’s advertising agency was D’Arcy & Co. firm based in St. Louis.
-The firm had a New York office in the 1930s, but we use the term Madison Avenue broadly.
+*From the 1930s until the mid-1990s Anheuser-Busch’s advertising agency was D’Arcy & Co. based in St. Louis.
+The firm had a New York office in the 1930s, but I use the term Madison Avenue broadly.